Dressed-Asymptotic States and QED Infrared Physics: Example: Quantum Electrodynamics in Coulomb gauge

 In the first factor, the summation runs over all external lines and $\eta_n$ is the sign factor with the value $+1$ for particles in the final state $\beta$ and $-1$ for particles in the initial state $\alpha$.
 The third factor $S_{\beta\alpha}^\mathrm{D} \left(1/T\right)$ is the $S$-matrix only including the correction from virtual photons with the energy $\omega > 1/T$ and this can be finite by the prescription of the renormalization.
+We note that the expression of Eq.~(\ref{soft corrected fock S matrix}) include only leading-order soft corrections.
 The problem of the IR divergence is the problem that the phase factor which appears in the second factor in (\ref{soft corrected fock S matrix}) diverges and the first factor goes to be zero in removing the IR cutoff.

 Finally, we calculate $\ip{f_\beta \left(T\right)}{f_\alpha \left(-T\right)}$, which is the inner product of the coherent states and given by

 Here we have used the IR cutoff $1/t$, again.
 We begin with the calculation of $\Upsilon_{\beta\alpha} \left(T\right)$.
 We can see